 Ph.D.
 Thesis Advisor: Professor Robert L. Pego

-Over the years, I have made a high priority of various service projects on the regional, university, and departmental levels: most notably serving the Southeastern Section of the Mathematical Association of America (MAA-SE) as Alabama State Director for three years and on the MAA-SE Service Award Committee for many years, directing the Alabama Statewide Mathematics Contest for five years, serving as President of the JSU Faculty Senate for two years, and chairing the Undergraduate and Graduate Mathematics Curriculum Committees in my department for many years.
-Due to my efforts in these and other service endeavors, I have won four college level service awards in my 15 year career at JSU.
+Over the years, I have made a high priority of various service projects on the regional, university, and departmental levels.
+I served the Southeastern Section of the Mathematical Association of America (MAA-SE) as Alabama State Director for three years and on the MAA-SE Service Award Committee for many years, directed the Alabama Statewide Mathematics Contest for five years, served as President of the JSU Faculty Senate for two years, and I have chaired the Undergraduate and Graduate Mathematics Curriculum Committees in my department for many years.
+Due to my efforts in these and other service endeavors, I have won four college level service awards in my 18 year career at JSU.

 Over the past several years I have become increasingly involved in research and writing.
 I am currently working on three separate parallel tracks:

 1. Research in partial differential equations (the topic of my Ph.D. thesis):

 I have had a paper in this area published by the Electronic Journal of Differential Equations (EJDE).
 This journal is refereed in the traditional fashion, but it is online and freely available to all.
 For example, you can see my paper here: